CBD & Inflammation: More than just a gut feeling

 From chronic constipation and fatigue to irregular periods, an inflamed gut can cause multiple problems throughout the body, especially since gut inflammation can set off a similar inflammatory responses elsewhere.

 Your gut is like a unique fingerprint.
 Everyone’s system different, so the way you use CBD will be different to the way someone else may be using it.
-If you’re interested in taking CBD-infused products to assist with gut health, try starting with the lowest dose and work your way up.
+If you’re interested in taking CBD-infused products like CBD oils to assist with gut health, try starting with the lowest dose and work your way up.
 This is especially important if you have a sensitive stomach or acute digestive problems.